samster395/samster395.github.io/_posts/2021-4-9-Kite-Aerial-Photography.md

 <img src='/images/pend.jpg' width='350' height='320'>
 <img src='/images/20210409_113852.jpg' width='350' height='320'>

-The camera has a WiFi function that allows you connect to it with an app and see a preview/control capture etc, I used this WiFi hotspot to connect a microcontroller (ESP8266) to it and used servos to control the gimball (one continuous and one 180 degree one).
+The camera has a WiFi function that allows you to connect to it with an app and see a preview/control capture etc, I used this WiFi hotspot to connect a microcontroller (ESP8266) to it and used servos to control the gimball (one continuous and one 180 degree one).

 I am then able to control the gimball and see a preview/control capture at the same time, WiFi signal for the preview can be spotty if you let the camera out alot but normally standing right underneath it brings it back.

 <img src='/images/Screenshot_20210409-115130_DV KING 4K.jpg' width='350' height='620'>

 I have ordered an ESP8266 with an OLED screen on the front as sometimes the camera changes the ESPs IP and I have no way of knowing it without plugging it into a PC.

+The only real thing limiting me now from having better photos is the camera used, I could get something like a go pro up there, I was thinking maybe a refurbished older one, I might have to look into it.